igrishaev/pact/README.md

 ## Examples

-First, import `then` and `error` macros, then chain a value with the standard `->` threading macro.
-Both then and error accept a binding vector and an arbitrary body.

 Import `then` and `error` macros, then chain a value with the standard `->` threading macro.
 Both `then` and `error` accept a binding vector and an arbitrary body.